galtproject/galtproject-docs/en/Whitepaper.md

 At the heart of any modern society or state lies three social contracts:
 1. A set of laws and rules, that define the relationships of members of that society.
 2. Private property and the procedure for its accounting.
-3. Public budgets, designed to protect property and society laws.
+3. Public budgets, designed to protect property and society Rules.

 This system of those basic contracts has several fundamental problems:
 1. Private property registries are not secured, they are stored in centralised databases or paper archives.
 Owners doesn’t control those registries so society need a vast judicial branch to resolve disputes.